SeriousGuy888/HATApedia/content/articles/Great Mangrove War.md

 # Epique Violencing

-After Holden and Toby came to Forgsville and tried to burn down Remy's house, Remy retalliated by burning down a large portion of the Swamp of Secrets in Tobytopia.
+On 2023-01-22, after Holden and Toby came to Forgsville and tried to burn down Remy's house, Remy retalliated by burning down a large portion of the Swamp of Secrets in Tobytopia.
 This crisis boiled over into an epique duel between Remy and Holden, which Remy would win 2 to 1.

 <Youtube videoId="pXPVKZaFRZI" />

 # Resolution

-As a result of the Remyan victory, Remy and Holden came to the following agreement.
+On the same day, as a result of the Remyan victory, Remy and Holden came to the following agreement.
 - Remy gets to own Remyan Mangrovia
 - Remyan Mangrovia will be renamed to New Mangrovia
 - Holden gets the title of Founder of New Mangrovia